Prevent. Divert. Compost.

 By participating in Food Cycle, a typical family of four will divert 45 lbs of food waste per month, which will prevent this material from going to the landfill.
 This is equivalent to keeping 32 lbs of CO2 emissions from entering the atmosphere and transforming the food waste into a healthy soil amendment for plants.

-Participating in Food Cycle raises awareness amongst participants about the type and quantity of food that gets wasted and typically leads to change in buying and cooking habits.
-This reduces the quantity of food waste generated, helping participants' pocketbooks and environment.
+Participating in Food Cycle raises awareness amongst participants about the type and quantity of food that gets wasted and typically leads to changes in buying and cooking habits.
+This reduces the quantity of food waste generated, helping participants' pocketbooks and the environment.
 All Food Cycle participants are default environmental leaders inspiring fellow community members to do their part to reduce food waste and their environmental footprint.

 How does it work?

 It's easy!
 Food Cycle members can add all types of food waste because we use the bokashi method of composting, which increases the types of acceptable waste.
 Bokashi pre-processing allows participants to dispose of all organic material (including proteins) and to stockpile until the bucket is full.
 This pre-composting step allows for fewer drop-offs by participants and reduces potential odors and vectors.
-Find out more about Bokashi.

 - Basic Membership is $15/month, covering 1 full bucket drop-off each visit